totti0223/deep_learning_for_biologists_with_keras/README.md

 ![badge](https://img.shields.io/badge/tag-preferred_for_Keras_beginners-green.svg)

 Basic code collection of Keras.
-Lloading images, build, train, evaluate and using the CNN.
+Loading images, build, train, evaluate and using the CNN.
 As Keras is quite flexible and have multiple ways of writing code even for a simplest CNN, I have written down all the patterns in one Colab notebook.  *Images of rice seeds were provided from Dr. S. Nishiuchi at Nagoya Univ. in 2016 (personal communication).* However, what kind data of data we are handling in this tutorial is not featured.
 Preferred to go through the tutorial of Rice Seed Integrity first for understanding.